You are hereHome ›

-Email a resume, cover letter and writing sample and submit your application at http://workforprogress.org/component/content/article/1-main-content/121.
-Please be sure to mention where you saw our job advertised and which location you are applying for.
+Prepare a resume, cover letter and writing sample and submit your application at http://workforprogress.org/component/content/article/1-main-content/121.
+Please be sure to mention which location you are applying for.

 Frontier Group hires college graduates into two-year associate positions.
 Associates split their time between policy analysis work with Frontier Group and a program of intensive training and hands-on experience in public interest advocacy and organizing conducted in partnership with the Public Interest Network.
 Associates in their first year spend about half their time working on policy analysis and writing with Frontier Group, increasing to about 75 percent in their second year.
 Upon successful completion of the two-year program, the associate will be eligible for a policy analyst position within Frontier Group, or may choose to be considered for a leadership role with one of our partner organizations.